jen0828/MyApps/README.md

 ### Run a Console App

 Navigate to the desired app's directory.
-For example, to run the HRapp app, use the following command:
+For example, to run the HRapp, use the following command:

 ```
 $ cd MyApp3/HRapp